RCCDA: Adaptive Model Updates in the Presence of Concept Drift under a Constrained Resource Budget: Policy Design

-\textbf{RCCDA Operation.} Based on the inequality result and using the estimation, we derive the RCCDA~\ref{alg_adaptive_update} algorithm.
-The algorithm operates over $\mathcal T = \left\{0, 1, \dots, T-1\right\}$, with arbitrary $T$.
-Given environment-related parameters, and the tunable value $V$, the algorithm first initializes the virtual queue $Q(t)$ = 0, and the history variables.
-Then, at each time step $t$, it first computes the current loss the inference task.
-After updating the loss history, on line 8, the function $\hat{g}(\dots)$ estimates gradient magnitude $\left\|\nabla \hat{f}_t\right\|$.
-The key part of the algorithm is on line 9, where the algorithm evaluates the decision inequality.
-Then based on the decision, the model and history variables are updated accordingly.
-Finally, the virtual queue is updated at the next step according to $Q(t+1) = \max\left\{0, Q(t) + \lambda(t) \pi(t) - \bar{\lambda}\right\}$.
+\textbf{RCCDA Operation.} Based on this practical, estimator-based policy, the RCCDA algorithm (Algorithm \ref{alg_adaptive_update}) operates over $\mathcal T = \{0, \dots, T-1\}$.
+After initializing the virtual queue $Q(0)=0$ and history variables $\mathcal{H}$, the algorithm proceeds at each time step $t$ by first computing the current inference loss $f_t$ and updating the loss history $\mathcal{H}_f$.
+It then uses its chosen estimator function $\hat{\mathcal{G}}(\mathcal{H}_t)$ to calculate the estimated scaled performance gain $V\hat{\mathcal{G}}(\mathcal{H}_t)$.
+This gain is compared to the known resource cost threshold $\mathcal{C}(t)$ (the RHS of \eqref{eq:policy_threshold}) to make the update decision $\pi(t)$.
+Based on this action, the model parameters $\theta_t$ are either updated or kept constant, and the relevant histories are recorded.
+Finally, the virtual queue is updated to $Q(t+1)$ using the action taken, $\pi(t)$, and its cost $\lambda(t)$, carrying the resource debt forward to the next time step.